NodeToy/react-nodetoy/README.md

 };
 ```

-#### url : `string`
+#### url? : `string`

 Define the NodeToy material to load.
-To export a material, open up the NodeToy material, click on the menu icon (top left corner) and select `Export Project...`.
+To export a material, open up the NodeToy material, click on the menu icon (top left corner) and select `Export...`.
 You can then generate a draft for your material, the URL will be generated for you.

+#### data? : `NodeToyMaterialData`

+Define the NodeToy material data to load from a self hosted source.
+To export a material, open up the NodeToy material, click on the menu icon (top left corner) and select `Export...`.
+Select `Self Hosted` and `Copy Shader Data`.
+Use the copied data to set this field.

 #### parameters? : `Object`

 Specifying the uniforms to be passed to the shader code.
 Those can be defined within the NodeToy editor by swiching inputs from `constants` to `parameters`.

-#### toneMapped : `Boolean`
+#### toneMapped? : `Boolean`

 Defines whether this material is tone mapped according to the renderer's toneMapping setting.
 Default is true.